grigorig/stcgal/README.md

 stcgal supports Intel HEX encoded files as well as binary files.
 Intel HEX is autodetected by file extension (.hex, .ihx or .ihex).

-Call stcgal just like before, but provide the path to the code binary:
+Call stcgal just like before, but provide the path to the code image:

 ```
 $ ./stcgal.py -P stc15 hello.hex